sp_Blitz® – Free SQL Server Health Check Script

 - To make code improvements or report a bug, visit the Github issues list and read the Contributing Guide

 Don’t have time to learn the hard way?
-We’re here to help with our quick, easy process that gets to the root cause of your database health and performance pains.
-Our 3-day SQL Critical Care gets to the root of your SQL Server pains and teaches you how to make your databases faster and more reliable.
-Learn more, see sample reports, and book a free call with me, Brent.
+I’m here to help with a quick, easy process that gets to the root cause of your database health and performance pains.
+Learn more, see sample reports, and book a free call with me.